 This course provides the student with a working knowledge of the important geologic processes that created the various landforms in British Columbia.
 Students learn to recognize various landforms common to BC.
 Students also learn to identify various rocks and minerals common to BC and to understand the important economic role certain rocks and minerals deposits play in the maintenance of a healthy mining industry in BC.

-Prerequisite: Admission to NRFT program or written permission of the instructor principles, map projections, co-ordinate system, global positioning system (GPS), mapping, and the evaluation and interpretation of maps.
-The field data sets and resource management activities in other program studies are used for mapping projects.
-Prerequisite: Admission to NRFT program
+Prerequisite: Admission to NRFT program or written permission of the instructor 3 CR / (2,2,0)

-NRFT 185 Geomatics and Cartography
+Geomatics and Cartography

 Geomatics involves the gathering, storing, processing and delivering of geographic information.
 This type of information is critical for effective resource analysis to achieve resource management goals.
 This course provides students with skills in field data collection, mapping, and map interpretation.
-Topics include cartographic
+Topics include cartographic principles, map projections, co-ordinate system, global positioning system (GPS), mapping, and the evaluation and interpretation of maps.
+The field data sets and resource management activities in other program studies are used for mapping projects.